AjilJagadeesh7/kairos/README.md

 ---

+## Adding a Feature to the Command Palette

+The command palette (`src/components/organisms/CommandPalette.tsx`) is the single entry point for all searchable content.
+When adding a new content type or route, see the detailed checklist in [CLAUDE.md](./CLAUDE.md#adding-a-new-feature--command-palette-checklist).

+---

-## Releases & Updates
+## Releases

 Desktop builds are distributed as signed installers for Windows (`.msi`), macOS (`.dmg`), and Linux (`.AppImage`).
-The app checks for new releases on startup via the Tauri updater and shows a prompt to install.

-PWA installs update automatically via the service worker — you'll see a "Reload to update" prompt when a new version is ready.
+PWA installs update automatically via the service worker — a "Reload to update" prompt appears when a new version is ready.

 ---

 ## Contributing

 Pull requests are welcome.
+Open an issue before starting large changes so the approach can be discussed first.

 By submitting a PR you agree your contribution will be licensed under AGPL-3.0.

-Please open an issue before starting large changes so we can discuss the approach first.

 ---